BSE in Nuclear Engineering & Radiological Sciences

-The Department of Nuclear Engineering and Radiological Sciences (NERS) is home to 21 faculty members and averages 160 students with enrollment on the rise.
-Our ABET-accredited Bachelor of Science in Engineering program provides students with skills and tools necessary for industrial, medical, governmental and environmental applications of nuclear processes and radiation.
+Our ABET-accredited Nuclear Engineering and Radiological Sciences Bachelor of Science in Engineering (NERS BSE) program provides students with skills and tools necessary for industrial, medical, governmental, and environmental applications of nuclear processes and radiation.

-Students are encouraged to explore course sequences or collaborative programs in these other areas.
-Alternatively, with a solid background in math, science and engineering principles, students often consider these complementary fields for future graduate or professional study.
+They engage with the environmental, social, political, and ethical aspects of the field by taking advantage of the quality and diversity of programs at Michigan to broaden their horizons and explore other fields of study.
+U-M boasts highly-ranked schools in Natural Resources, Public Health, Public Policy, Medicine, Law, and Business, and our students are encouraged to explore course sequences or collaborative programs in these other areas.
+Alternatively, with a solid background in math, science, and engineering principles, students often consider these complementary fields for future graduate or professional study.